 Even though the description reads “light mayo,” the nutritionals don’t appear to agree.
 With a whopping 22 grams of fat, we’re bound to think that Sonic smeared an extra helping of mayo on the Brioche.
 It doesn’t get much better: The sandwich also boasts high sodium levels, so eating it will just add to the list of habits that make you sick and fat.

 Burger King Grilled Chicken Sandwich

-In theory, you’d think you can’t go wrong with a white meat chicken fillet with veggies, but the burger joint smears 12 grams worth of fat in the form of mayo on the bun.
-In doing so, it bumped BK’s grilled chicken sandwich to the worst spot on our list.
-Axe the spread to cut fat and 110 excess calories from your meal.
-Add a bit of mustard if the bun seems too dry for you.
+In theory, you’d think you can’t go wrong with a white meat chicken fillet with veggies, but the burger joint smears honey mustard on the bun, cranking up the sugar content.
+Axe the spread in order to cut fat and 110 excess calories from your meal.
+You can always add a bit of mustard if the bun seems too dry for you.

 Dairy Queen Grilled Chicken Sandwich

-Served on a toasted multigrain bun, Chick-fil-A’s protein-packed, low-cal sandwich is one of your best bets in the fast food world and at Chick-fil-A. Note: Although Chick-fil-A serves the sandwich with Honey Roasted BBQ Sauce, it doesn’t include it in the nutritional information.
-If you want to keep this sandwich as the best, eat it sauceless or ask for the honey mustard or the BBQ sauce instead.
-Each will only add 45 calories, no more than 10 grams of sugar, and up to 180 mg sodium, whereas Chick-fil-a’s signature Honey Roasted BBQ Sauce packs on a hefty 140 calories, 13 grams of fat, and 6 grams of sugar.
+Served on a toasted multigrain bun, Chick-fil-A’s protein-packed, low-calorie sandwich is one of your best bets in the fast food world and at Chick-fil-A. Note: Although Chick-fil-A serves the sandwich with Honey Roasted BBQ Sauce, it doesn’t include it in the nutritional information.
+If you want to keep this sandwich as the best healthiest option, eat it sauceless or ask for the honey mustard or the BBQ sauce instead.
+Each will only add 45 calories, no more than 10 grams of sugar, and up to 190 mg sodium, whereas the Chick-fil-A sauce packs on a hefty 140 calories, 13 grams of fat, and 6 grams of sugar.

 Category: Fried Chicken